The Unbearable Lightness Of Beauty

 And whatever you think of Gehry, some of his creations are masterpieces by any stretch of imagination!
 Same for Zaha Hadid.

 And for the dozens of other incredible architects who built these skyscrapers that inspire awe!
+The loop is a design proposed today and I'd wager it's as bold as anything we've done before.

 That last one is a frickin' waterfall on a frickin' skyscraper.
 There is no world in which the architects today are less smart/qualified compared to the olden days!